What information can be accessed?

 Doctors are, therefore, the sole arbiters of whether allowing access to records is in the 'best interests' of any child that they treat and may withhold information from parents as they see fit.

-The GMC Guidance document 'Young People 0 - 18: Guidance for All Doctors' can be found here.
+The GMC Guidance document '0–18 years: guidance for all doctors' can be found here.